andreasprlic/uniprot-or-mapping/README.md

-## Populate the database and load UniProt data.

-Once the initial code/database have been created any UniProt-XML file can get parsed and loaded into a database (however the code also works without a database by just reading UniProt XML files).

-## Default: Load all of Swiss-Prot

-The default functionality provided here is to load all [Swiss-Prot](http://web.expasy.org/docs/swiss-prot_guideline.html) entries into the database (see the ``LoadMissing.java`` class).
-Currently these includes about 550k UniProt entries.
-The process to load all these files takes about 8 hours on a typical database server.

 ## Get Started

   1. Check out the code
   2. After running ```mvn install``` you can immediately parse UniProt XML files.

 ## Load into a database
-  (optionally), you can load UniProt also in a database.
-This has the advantage that queries can be formulated across all of UniProt.
-  1. Make sure you have access to a MySQL installation, create an empty new database there, make sure you have write permissions
-  2. Update the configuration in ```src/main/resources/database.properties``` to match your configuration
-  3. Run ```LoadMissing.java``` (ideally over-night, by next morning you will have a populated database)

-Alternative, if you compile the code with ```mvn package```, you will get an executable jar file.
-You can run this jar file and pass in the DB configuration as a command line parameter (see ```LoadMissing.java``` as the main class).
+Once the initial code/database have been created any UniProt-XML file can get parsed and loaded into a database (however the code also works without a database by just reading UniProt XML files).

+See [here](loaddatabase.md) for how to load into a database.

 ## Isoform mapping to alternative transcripts

 This project can map UniProt isoforms to alternative transcripts using BioJava.
 For an example see [isoforms.md](isoforms.md)

 ## Use Case